-On August 17, 2020 the Mukilteo City Council authorized the use of $150,000 of federal Coronavirus Aid, Relief and Economic Security (CARES) Act funding to support the recovery of small businesses physically located within the City of Mukilteo impacted by the COVID-19 pandemic.
+On September 21, 2020 the Mukilteo City Council authorized the use of an additional $150,000 of federal Coronavirus Aid, Relief and Economic Security (CARES) Act funding to support the recovery of small businesses physically located within the City of Mukilteo impacted by the COVID-19 pandemic.
 This action reflects the City’s commitment to its small business community and the importance of small businesses successfully recovering from the impacts of the pandemic.

 Through the Mukilteo CARES for Businesses Program, eligible small businesses physically located in the City of Mukilteo that have been impacted by the COVID-19 pandemic will have the opportunity to apply for a small business grant to:

 - Mitigate the impact of business closures and revenue reductions associated with the COVID-19 pandemic